 So, let’s say you’re 55 wondering if you can retire and think you’ll live to 80, you have around £250,000 in assets and therefore need £10,000 a year to live on.

 This is the starting point for most people.

 The problem with this method is it gives you a limited lifestyle and doesn’t account for so many important factors that need serious consideration.

 Costs rise every year, so you’ll need to consider that outgoings will go up yearly.
 So, even to maintain the same lifestyle you’ll need to factor in inflation.

 Do you want to live the same life for the next 25 years?

 Experience tells us your retirement will progress through different stages depending on when you’re most active and when you want to slow down.
-In your active years you’ll enjoy more hobbies and holidays, whereas when you slow down it’s likely you’ll spend less.
+This makes retirement planning vital.
+In your active years, you’ll enjoy more hobbies and holidays (lockdown allowing) whereas when you slow down it’s likely you’ll spend less.

 Then there’s the cost of support to continue living independently in your home in later years or the added need for a care home.

 The government assumes that people will pay for their own care, so this can be very costly.

 What about your big one offs?